 The Company firmly believes that the IRS' claims are without merit and plans to pursue all available administrative and judicial remedies necessary to resolve this matter.
 To that end, the Company filed a petition in the U.S. Tax Court on December 14, 2015, and the IRS filed its answer on February 12, 2016.
+On October 4, 2017, the IRS filed an amended answer to the Company's petition in which it increased its transfer pricing adjustment by \$385 million resulting in an additional potential tax liability of\$135 million.
+This increases the potential additional federal income tax liability to approximately \$3.4 billion for the period, plus interest.
 A trial date has been set for March 5, 2018.
 The Company intends to vigorously defend its position and is confident in its ability to prevail on the merits.
 On June 20, 2017, the Company filed a motion for summary judgment on the portion of the IRS' adjustments related to our licensee in Mexico.
+That motion is still pending.
 The Company regularly assesses the likelihood of adverse outcomes resulting from examinations such as this to determine the adequacy of its tax reserves.
 The Company believes that the final adjudication of this matter will not have a material impact on its consolidated financial position, results of operations or cash flows.
 However, the ultimate outcome of disputes of this nature is uncertain, and if the IRS were to prevail on its assertions, the additional tax, interest and any potential penalties could have a material adverse impact on the Company's financial position, results of operations and cash flows.